EchterAlsFake/Porn_Fetch/README/ISSUES.md

 # 2.1

 11) ChunkedEncodingError: This error happens when you have a terrible internet.
 Sorry, but I can't do anything about it.

+# 2.5

+12) AttributeError: widget object has no attribute 'sentry'